Population ethics

-Population ethics is the philosophical study of the ethical problems arising when our actions affect who is born and how many people are born in the future.
+Population ethics is the philosophical study of the ethical problems arising when actions affect who is born and how many people are born in the future.
 An important area within population ethics is population axiology, which is "the study of the conditions under which one state of affairs is better than another, when the states of affairs in question may differ over the numbers and the identities of the persons who ever live."

 Moral philosopher Derek Parfit brought population ethics to the attention of the academic community as a modern branch of moral philosophy in his seminal work Reasons and Persons in 1984.
 Discussions of population ethics are thus a relatively recent development in the history of philosophy.
 Formulating a satisfactory theory of population ethics is regarded as "notoriously difficult".
-While scholars have proposed and debated many different population ethical theories, no consensus in the academic community has emerged.
+While scholars have proposed and debated many different population ethics theories, no consensus in the academic community has emerged.